i5hi/helpers/vault.md

 ## Introduction

-Vault is a secret management tool which solves the problem of secret sprawl, by centralizing the storage of secrets.
+Vault is a secret management tool which solves the problem of secret sprawl by centralizing the storage of secrets.

 #### What is secret sprawl?

 All applications use secrets, like database passwords or api keys.

-The most common beginner practice is to store these as variables in the application.
+The most common beginner practice is to store secrets as variables in the application.

 ```
 const api_key="12039io120933iok312903iok12309piok12093piok12/9012i3ok12309io";
 ```
-Although a convenient start, this leads to sensitive data being shared across respositories and downloaded on multiple developer machines.
+Although a convenient start, this practice leads to sensitive data being shared across respositories and downloaded on multiple developer machines.
 This leads to copies of secrets being created across multiple devices.

-This is what secret sprawl is; a side-effect of uncontrolled management of secrets.
+This is an example of secret sprawl; a side-effect of uncontrolled management of secrets.
 For any organization dealing with even fairly sensitive data, this slow leak of secrets has long term consequences.

 Environment variables are a step better.
-It shifts the responsibility of secret mangement from the developer to the system admin.
+They shifts the responsibility of secret mangement from the developer to the system admin.

 ```
 const api_key=process.env.API_KEY;